tdwg/how-did-it-die/meetings/2021-06-16/meeting_notes.md

 1. raise a new issue to propose that vitality is added to the core, using the form here: https://github.com/tdwg/dwc/issues/

 2. write a short paper for the BIS journal describing the use cases and justifications for an extension for remaining terms
+3. the team should continue to add use cases and vocabulary for `causesOfDeath`
+4. follow up meeting in a months time (July 2021)